juanchopanza/ItemCatalog/README.md

     ./run.py --config config_example.py

+To run an example with a `PostgreSQL` database on port 8080, run

+    ./run.py --port 8080 --config config_prod.py

 For other command line options, invoke `run.py` with the `-h` or `--help` options.

-Note that the `init_db.py` script also has a command line option for the configuration file.
-This allows you to define the type and name of the database to be created.

 #### Profit